aysecetin/365-days-of-coding-with-Swift/Swift/4th-day(collections).md

 fruits.count // number of elements not index fruits.first
 fruits.last
-fruits.contains(‘lettuce’) // we checked if it contains
+fruits.contains("lettuce") // we checked if it contains

 fruits.max()
 fruits.min()